Agarciahunter/FinetuneLLM-Assignement1C/README.md

 `python Phi2Train.py`

 To Train the models on the [the python code dataset](https://huggingface.co/datasets/flytech/python-codes-25k).
-If you want to adjuist the models you can also open the model files.
+If you want to adjust the models you can also open the model files.

 **NOTE** The models can take time to train.
-Also changining the model type for some of them can cause problems and lead to a "NotImplementedError: Cannot copy out of meta tensor; no data!".
-They can also cause problems later on when you try to use the evaluation code.
+Also changing the model type for some of them can cause problems and lead to a "NotImplementedError: Cannot copy out of meta tensor; no data!".
+They can also cause problems later when you try to use the evaluation code.

 ### Metric Evaluations
-You can open `Evaluation.py` and comment/uncomment the models, the metrics to capture, and the hyperparamers and sizes to execute with.
+You can open `Evaluation.py` and comment/uncomment the models, the metrics to capture, and the hyperparameters and sizes to execute with.
 You can find these at the beginning of the code.
 There is also a variable to set the number of rows to execute.
 Once the code finishes running the Metric results will be saved to the 'Evaluation_Results.xlsx' file.
 You may need to wait a minute or two and refresh the explore to see the change.

 **Tip** ctrl/ is the shortcut to comment/uncomment lines

-**NOTE** Be sure that the fine tuned model is in the current directory to run
+**NOTE** Be sure that the fine-tuned model is in the current directory to run

-**ALSO NOTE**  Evaluation.py can be very slow.
-I recommend setting iterations to one or very low and commenting certain parameters if your testing out it out.
+**ALSO NOTE** Evaluation.py can be slow.
+I recommend setting the iterations to one or a very low amount and commenting on certain parameters if you are testing it out.

 Run `Evaluation.py` with

 `python Evaluation.py`

-**LAST NOTE** The `Atempts.py` can be used for evaluating the metrics however it contains a function that allows you to do human evaluation for the models and the hyperparameter tuining.
+**LAST NOTE** The `Atempts.py` can be used for evaluating the metrics, however it contains a function that allows you to do human evaluation for the models and the hyperparameter tuning.
 This can take a while even with the iterations set to 1.

-**Please see metrics tables and task discussions below (do to time constrants only 1 iteration was used):**
+**Please see metrics tables and task discussions below (due to time constraints only 1 iteration was used): **

 ---